 The follow savings algorithms are provided and are only to be used as an initial means to estimate energy savings prior to measure implementation.

-The algorithms utilize current deemed peak demand coincidence factor (CF) and equivalent full-load hour (EFLH) values.
+The algorithms use current deemed peak demand coincidence factor (CF) and equivalent full-load hour (EFLH) values.
 The building type and climate zone must match those of the deemed look-up tables referenced herein.
 Otherwise, custom values for these inputs must be developed.